-Standards and Interpretations issued not yet adopted
+Accounting standards and interpretations issued but not yet effective and not early adopted

-The trust has not applied any Australian Accounting Standards that have been issued as at balance date but are not yet operative for the year ended 30 June 2018.
-There are no effects resulting from any changes to accounting standards applicable to the trust for the current year.
+The trust has not applied any Australian Accounting Standards that have been issued as at balance date but are not yet operative for the period ended 30 June 2019.
+There are no effects resulting from any changes to accounting standards applicable to the Trust for the current year.